 A map of the original Roanoke subdivision, dated 1895-1907, shows only one home on the block, at the corner of Summit Street and W. 37th (then known as Schaefer Street).
 This map, a 1907 Tuttle and Pike Atlas view of the block, indicates the home at 3681 Madison was the second house to be built on the block.

 Before the Roanoke subdivision was created in 1887, the area was used as the grounds of the Kansas City Exhibition, an annual show and horse racing event.
-But the land became much more valuable as residential home sites, so the owners moved the exhibition and began selling lots in the high-class Roanoke subdivision.
+However, the land became much more valuable as residential home sites, so the owners moved the exhibition and began selling lots in the high-class Roanoke subdivision.

 Maps show that the house on the northwest corner of Summit and 37th was the first to be built, followed by one directly behind it on the corner of 37th and Madison.
-It also indicates that, while the west side of Madison was lined with homes by 1907, the eastern side of the street had only this one residence.
+It also indicates that while the west side of Madison was lined with homes by 1907, the eastern side of the street had only this one residence.

 1920s dilemma: Restrict apartments?